powelleggchaser/GSRUr/README.md

 This repository is for tutorial scripts/programmes developed for students to understand the mechanics and behaviours of the Gauss-Seidel Iteration

 Version 1.0 - Only works with estimating SNP effect.
-Random animal breeding value estimation via relationship matrices will be released in next version.

 ### How do I get set up? ###